 In the Melville district has approx. 2200 potential clients.

-Now of course we have clients from all over Perth but I think its interesting to break it down to gain a bit of perspective.
+Now of course we have clients from all over Perth but we think its interesting to break it down to gain a bit of perspective.

-Our salon is at total capacity at 1150 clients with an average rebooking time of 8 weeks.
+Our salon is at total capacity if we service 1150 clients a year with an average rebooking time of 8 weeks.

 The Potential clients is not an issue.
 What is the issue is the number of inspired passionate stylists who are able to deliver the demands from our clients, keeping our stylists motivated, and keeping the clients in your salon.

-In whatever way we can I want to make a difference in our industry.
-I want to bring back the passion and enthusiasm wherever we can.
-I want young creatives to WANT to join our industry, to know that there can be more to it then standing behind a chair.
-I want us to inspire others to want more and demand more from our industry.
-I’m sick and tired of complaining that we don’t get as much education as we would like in Perth, so you know what?
-I’ll do it myself.
+In whatever way we can we want to make a difference in our industry.
+We want to bring back the passion and enthusiasm wherever we can.
+We want young creatives to WANT to join our industry, to know that there can be more to it then standing behind a chair.
+We want to inspire others to want more and demand more from our industry.
+We’re sick and tired of hearing complaints that we don’t get as much education as we would like in Perth, its out there you just need to commit to it.